-- The average organization spent $2,020 per salesperson on sales training in the last full fiscal or calendar year
+- The average organisation spent $2,020 per salesperson on sales training in the last full fiscal or calendar year

 - On average, 69% of sales training budgets are spent on internal costs, such as staff salaries, 26% was spent on learning supplies, like content, and 5% was spent on tuition reimbursement

-- 69% of organizations normally hold annual sales kickoff meetings, but post-pandemic, only 11% of organizations planned to spend the same amount on their next annual sales kickoff meeting as their previous one
+- 69% of organisations normally hold annual sales kickoff meetings, but post-pandemic, only 11% of organisations planned to spend the same amount on their next annual sales kickoff meeting as their previous one

 How Often Should You Train?

-Weekly training, annual training — which is best for your organization?
+Weekly training, annual training — which is best for your organisation?
 ATD discovered that: